 Mental Health Awareness Week is an annual event when there is an opportunity for the whole of the UK to focus on achieving good mental health.
 The Mental Health Foundation started the event 21 years ago.
 The event has grown to become one of the biggest awareness weeks across the UK and globally.
-This year’s theme is ‘Loneliness’.

-Loneliness is affecting more and more of us in the UK and has had a huge impact on our physical and mental health during the pandemic.
+Loneliness is affecting more and more of us in the UK and had a huge impact on our physical and mental health during the pandemic.
 Our connection to other people and our community is fundamental to protecting our mental health and we need to find better ways of tackling the epidemic of loneliness.
 We can all play a part in this.

 Read more here.